ylrxeidx/elementary-script/readme.md

 ## OS Version Compatibility

-elementary-script will always support the lastest stable version of elementary OS, which at the moment is **elementary OS 0.4 Loki** and Ubuntu based systems.
+elementary-script will always support the lastest stable version of elementary OS, which at the moment is **elementary OS 0.4 Loki** and others Ubuntu based systems.

 ## Run